 Tuberculosis remains primarily a pulmonary disease with approximately 85% of cases nationally reported as pulmonary disease and 15% as non-pulmonary disease.
-South Dakota has historically reported a higher percentage of non-pulmonary TB disease.
-In 2015 this trend continued with 29% of cases reported with non-pulmonary sites of disease (2 cases) or with both pulmonary and non-pulmonary sites of disease as described in Figure 7.
-The non-pulmonary sites of disease in 2015 included TB reported in the peritoneal, pleural, renal, lymph nodes and soft tissue.
+South Dakota has historically reported a higher percentage of non-pulmonary TB disease as documented in Figure 7.
+The non-pulmonary sites of disease in 2017 included TB reported in pleural fluid, lymph node and spinal disc.

-The average age of a TB case in 2015 was 40 years of age.
-This is an increase in age as compared to 2014 when the average age was 31 years of age.
-There was one child less than 10 years of age reported during this time period.
-Figure 8 illustrates the age at diagnosis by gender for tuberculosis cases reported in 2015.
+The average age of a TB case in 2017 was 55 years of age.
+This is an increase in age as compared to 2016 when the average age was 46 years of age.
+There were no children less than 10 years of age reported during this time period.
+Figure 8 illustrates the age at diagnosis by gender for tuberculosis cases reported in 2017.

 Historically most tuberculosis cases are diagnosed as adults in South Dakota.
-Figure 9 shows the majority of TB cases diagnosed in South Dakota were 40 years of age or older at the time of diagnosis from 1998 through 2015.
+Figure 9 shows the majority of TB cases diagnosed in South Dakota were 40 years of age or older at the time of diagnosis from 2002 through 2017.

 Co-infection with HIV is an important risk factor for the development of active TB.
 Because of this, all TB cases diagnosed in South Dakota are offered HIV testing.
 Co-infected TB cases require more monitoring for toxicity and are frequently treated with second line TB medications.
-Figure 10 describes the number of TB cases co-infected with HIV since 2003 documenting that HIV co-infected TB cases remain uncommon.
+Figure 10 describes the number of TB cases co-infected with HIV since 2005 documenting that HIV co-infected TB cases remain uncommon.

 All culture positive TB isolates are tested for drug resistance to first-line TB medications including isoniazid (INH), rifampin (RIF), pyrazinamide (PZA), ethambutol (EMB) and streptomycin (SM).
 Multi-drug resistant TB is defined by CDC as resistance to at least INH and RIF and is a significant public health problem because of the difficulty in achieving a successful treatment outcome.
-Figure 11 shows drug resistant TB cases since 2000 illustrating that South Dakota most often has single drug resistant cases.
-In 2015 however, South Dakota reported the first multi-drug resistant TB case.
+Figure 11 shows drug resistant TB cases since 2002 illustrating that South Dakota most often has single drug resistant cases.
+South Dakota reported the first multi-drug resistant TB case in 2015.